 Throughout the school day, staff support children to make ‘reflections’ about their learning.
 They discuss what has helped them to be successful with a specific learning task and use colour tags to represent how confident they are feeling.
 Red means they feel stuck, and need to be resilient and find strategies to help them.
 Yellow means they are getting there, but need to continue to be determined in order to become more confident.
 Green means they feel confident, and with a little more hard work will become masters of a particular task.
 Blue means that the children feel so confident about a task that they can ‘coach’ and support a partner to learn.
 Blue learners are ready to seek additional challenge so that they are stretching themselves to achieve more.

 All staff incorporate the language learned in the metacognition skills lessons across all subject areas, so that the strategies learnt through embracing the ‘struggle’ of learning a new skill creates a crucial learning point for children and equips them with values of resilience, determination and grit that help them succeed across the curriculum.
 The culture of metacognitive language for learning, modelled by staff, is what supports our children’s own ‘growth-mindsets’, giving them the determination and belief required to be successful.

 On a daily basis, children and staff use Seesaw to share new learning.
 Children’s learning is shared on Seesaw so that parents can see, ‘like’ and ‘comment’ on their child’s work.
 Seesaw is also used by children to make reflections; they share ‘marvellous mistakes’ which they’ve learned from and they discuss how they have found an activity/lesson.

-Teachers can access to a wide range of supporting materials on the , including films and downloads.
-Face to face training is available to schools who are new to ReflectED and want additional support.
-Contact our school office to find out more.
+Teachers can access to a wide range of supporting materials on the ReflectED website, including films and downloads.
+Face to face training is available to schools who are new to ReflectED and are interested in introducing it.
+Please contact our school office to find out more.